sensorario/go-book/Introduction/variables.md

 varName := "value"
 ```

+### Zero values

+We can declare a variable within its initializers and assign a value.
+But we can also declare variables without an explicit initial value.
+Go compiler will assign to the variable its zero value.

+ - 0 for numeric types
+ - false for the boolean type
+ - "" (the empty string) for strings

 ## Scope

 Go is lexically scoped using blocks.
 This means that the variable exists within the nearest curly braces ({}), or block.
 Including any nested curly braces, but not outside of them.